agama-project/agama-project.github.io/docs/user/unattended/scripts.md

 still use an AutoYaST profile with its own pre-scripts section.
 :::

+## Post-partitioning scripts

+The post-partitioning scripts are executed during the installation, after the storage is set up.
+A typical use case is to create configuration files that can modify the behavior of the RPM scripts.

 ## Post-installation scripts

 The post-installation scripts are executed after the system is installed.
 They are helpful for